pcheek/spot-calculator/README.md

 ## Usage

-To install, simply open index.html file in a web browser.
+To use, simply open index.html file in a web browser.

 ## Contributing